jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Goursat's theorem.md

 - anal
 ---

-The idea of Goursat's theorem is to show that primitives exist for holomorphic functions on triangles, and use that to build up to the case of simple shapes.
+The idea of Goursat's theorem is to show that primitives exist for [[Complex Analysis --- math-135/notes/Holomorphic functions|holomorphic function]] on triangles, and use that to build up to the case of simple shapes.

 ##### _theorem:_ Goursat's theorem